upender-01/BlogEditor/README.md

  4. npm run dev(To run the Frontend )

 How to set up the Backend  Server
 1.npm init -y
 2.npm install
 3.npm i express mongodb mongoose
 4.npm i nodemon
 5.npm i cors
 6.npm dotenv
 7.In package.json file in scripts has to change "start" : "node filename"  (here the filename refers to main file ) "dev"   : "nodemon filename"
-  To run the code "npm start"
+8.To run the code "npm start"
-  For testing or development "npm run dev" or By without changing the scripts
+9.For testing or development "npm run dev" or By without changing the scripts
    To run server is "npm node filename.js"
    To run server is "npx nodemon filename.js"

   It has two has Branches main  and backend branch